Amazon is killing off its physical bookstores, after killing everyone else’s

 Amazon’s grocery stores, including Whole Foods locations and Go convenience stores, will remain open.
-Company spokeswoman Betsy Harden said in a statement that Amazon will focus on its grocery stores, its new clothing store in Los Angeles, and its computer-vision technology that allows shoppers to pick items off shelves and stroll out of stores, bypassing cashiers.
+Company spokeswoman Betsy Harden said in a statement that Amazon will focus on its grocery stores, its new clothing store in Los Angeles and its computer-vision technology that allows shoppers to pick items off shelves and stroll out of stores, bypassing cashiers.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 “We remain committed to building great, long-term physical retail experiences and technologies, and we’re working closely with our affected employees to help them find new roles within Amazon,” Harden said in an emailed statement.

 The Seattle e-commerce giant opened its first bookstore in an upscale shopping mall in its hometown in late 2015 to much speculation, fanfare — and a bit of disbelief.
-Amazon started its rise to prominence by selling books online, and became a big reason once successful bookstore chains such as Borders and Barnes & Noble shrunk and withered.
+Amazon started its rise to prominence by selling books online, and it became a big reason once-successful bookstore chains such as Borders and Barnes & Noble shrank and withered.

 Reuters earlier reported the news of the closures.